 DJ Poizon Ivy

-Born Ivy Awino in Nairobi, DJ Poison Ivy, is a trained cellist and pianist and a master of the turntables.
+Born Ivy Awino in Nairobi, DJ Poizon Ivy, is a trained cellist and pianist and a master of the turntables.
 She moved to Dallas at the age of 9.
 As a little girl in Nairobi, she often found herself playing basketball with the boys.

 In 2016, she became the Dallas Mavericks’ first female team deejay and the second female deejay in NBA league history.
 She now balances deejaying on main concert stages, at select nightclubs and lifestyle venues, for celebrity and non-profit events and for corporate clients.